Alfresco/docs-alfresco/transform-service/1.2/admin/index.md

 For information about deploying and configuring the Transform Service, see [Install Transform Service]({% link transform-service/1.2/install/index.md %}).

 ## Troubleshoot Transform Services

+Use this information to help monitor and troubleshoot the Transform Service.

 ### How do I monitor the Transform Engines (e.g. LibreOffice) and the Transform Router